The Community Association President an Overview

 Emergency Meetings: Are called only for emergencies.
 Only emergency subjects can be discussed.
 The reasons for the emergency meeting must be included in the meeting minutes and the meeting minutes must be read and approved at the next regular board meeting;

-Know the Basics of Parliamentary Procedure: Unless the bylaws specify otherwise, the board meeting does not need to be conducted in accordance with Roberts Rules of Order.
+Know the Basics of Parliamentary Procedure: Unless the bylaws specify otherwise, the board meeting does not need to be conducted by Roberts Rules of Order.
 However, it is wise to adopt some form of procedural rules.

-Presidential Voting: Rules of Parliamentary procedure call for the chair to relinquish his position should he want to speak on a motion.
+Presidential Voting: Rules of Parliamentary procedure calls for the chair to relinquish his position should he want to speak on a motion.
 Additionally, the president does not have a vote unless there is a tie.
-Some associations follow this procedure; however there is no legal requirement to do so unless a policy is set forth in the governing documents.
+Some associations follow this procedure; however, there is no legal requirement to do so unless a policy is outlined in the governing documents.

-Arizona Corporation Commission Annual Report: Form should be completed, filed and fees paid every year.
+Arizona Corporation Commission Annual Report: Form should be completed, and filed, and fees paid every year.

 Access to Books and Records: A.R.S.
 33-1805 / Condo A.R.S.
 33-1258.
 All records of the association shall be made reasonably available to the members of the association with some exceptions.

-Enforcement: Boards have a duty to enforce rules and regulations in a fair, evenhanded and consistent manner.
+Enforcement: Boards must enforce rules and regulations in a fair, evenhanded, and consistent manner.